 Business enablers have been described as internal entrepreneurs.
 They are seen as essential to accomplish organizational goals.
 They are innovative, supportive, encouraging, and vital to business improvement.

 When thinking about teams, there are the implementors, who are actively getting things done.
 But for them to do their best work and not be slowed down they need someone to clear the way for them.
 That’s where business enablers come in.
-The best-selling author Josh Kaufmen explains that “[e]nablers are the people who help the implementors focus on implementing.”
-They support implementors by removing barriers to their productivity and being a coach and mentor when times get tough.
+The best-selling author Josh Kaufmen explains that “[e]nablers are the people who help the implementers focus on implementing.”
+They support implementers by removing barriers to their productivity and being a coach and mentor when times get tough.

 Enablers are crucial to building a high-performing team.
 Don’t we all want to be enablers at work?
+To paint more of a picture of what a business enabler is, the Forbes Columnist, John Brandon is convinced enabling is the defining factor of great leadership:

 “When you enable others, you provide all of the tools for the job, you create the ideal environment for success, you step aside and let the employees do the hard work and get the credit, and you become more like the wind that moves a boat through rough waters, rather than the captain of the ship who is always in charge.”